tmlima/masters_dissertation/README.md

             ├── SemEval.txt               # File name must be `SemEval.txt`
     ├── Recursos                          # Contains resource files necesary for execution ├── output                            # Output files
-        ├── <execution timestamp>         # A folder with timestamp will be generated for each run ├── html                      # Html output for each text ├── xml                       # Xml output for each text ├── EvaluationResults.txt     # Results for MUC, Bcube, CEAFe and CoNLL Avg
+        ├── <execution timestamp>         # A folder with timestamp YYYYMMDD_hhmmss will be generated for each run ├── html                      # Html output for each text ├── xml                       # Xml output for each text ├── EvaluationResults.txt     # Results for MUC, Bcube, CEAFe and CoNLL Avg